Skip to content

 • SOQL Query Execution: Executes a comprehensive SOQL query on the OauthToken object, joining with AppMenuItem and User objects to gather complete security context.

-• Security Analysis Logic: Analyzes the AppMenuItem.IsUsingAdminAuthorization field to determine if a Connected App requires admin pre-approval for user authorization.
+• Connected App Security Logic: Analyzes the AppMenuItem.IsUsingAdminAuthorization field to determine if a Connected App requires admin pre-approval for user authorization.

-• Data Transformation: Processes raw SOQL results to add security status indicators and reorganize data for optimal reporting and analysis.
+• Data Transformation: Processes raw SOQL results to add security status indicators, app type, and reorganizes data for optimal reporting and analysis.

-• Aggregation Processing: Groups OAuth tokens by Connected App name to provide summary statistics and identify the most problematic applications.
+• Aggregation Processing: Groups OAuth tokens by app name to provide summary statistics and identify the most problematic applications.

 • Report Generation: Uses generateCsvFile to create structured CSV reports with proper formatting and metadata for easy analysis and sharing.

-• Notification Integration: Integrates with the NotifProvider to send security alerts with detailed metrics, including the number of unsecured Connected Apps and associated OAuth tokens.
+• Notification Integration: Integrates with the NotifProvider to send security alerts with detailed metrics, including the number of unsecured apps and associated OAuth tokens.

 • File Management: Generates multiple output formats (CSV, XLSX) and manages file paths using generateReportPath for consistent report organization.